The following is a glossary of art definitions and terms that are commonly used to refer to artwork or artists.

-Artist Proof (AP) / Epreuve d’Artiste or European “Artist Proof” (EA)
+Artist Proofs (AP) / Epreuve d’Artiste or European “Artist Proofs” (EA)

 An artist proof is outside of, but pulled at the same time as or after, the regular edition, from the same plates, blocks, stones or screens, without changes.
 Sometimes, the artist retains these proofs for their own personal use or sale.
 They are often released into the market with the numbered edition(s).

 Printer’s Proofs (PP)

 Printer’s proofs are reserved for the printer and collaborators, but are often released into the market as well.

 The term hors commerce is French for “before trade.”
 These proofs are typically reserved for the publisher, but are often released into the market as well.

 When the artist is satisfied with an impression from the finished plate, they work with an assistant to pull one or several perfect examples marked bon à tirer, a French term meaning “good to pull.”
 The assistant compares each edition impression with the BATs, before submitting each to the artist for final approval and signature.